 The God Complex

-Nietzsche's announcement of the "death of God" still ripples though the Western psyche.
+Nietzsche’s announcement of the “death of God” still ripples through the Western psyche.
 In its wake lies both a decline of religiosity and the emergence of new God images.
-Alongside these trends we may place Jung's notion that lost divinities return as symptom.
-Against the backdrop of individual and culture dependence on a fundamental mythos, this course examines our "God-complex" from a depth psychological and mythological perspective.
+Alongside these trends we may place Jung’s notion that lost divinities return as symptom.
+Against the backdrop of individual and cultural dependence on a fundamental mythos, this course examines our “God-complex” from a depth psychological and mythological perspective.
+Pass/No Pass.

 In many ways Religious Studies can be seen as a forerunner of Mythological Studies.
 Awareness of the debates that shaped this field and the methodological approaches that emerged from them can help students determine how best to hold the phenomenon of myth up to view.
 The aim of this course is to understand these various possible approaches and the wider implications of those choices.